gsi-cyberjapan/bp2geojson/README.md

 When it sees JPEG file, it try to take GPS location data from it.

+Finally, it outputs the location data as a GeoJSON file.

 Just a proof of concept.

 ## See also